Graphical functions in even dimensions: Periods

 \begin{prop}[Lemma 3.34 in \cite{gf}] Let $G$ be a graph with two external labels 0 and 1 such that the Feynman period $P_G$ exists.
 In $G'$ we promote one internal vertex of $G$ to the external vertex $z$.
 Then ($\dd^2 z=\dd\Re z\wedge\dd\Im z$)

 \end{prop} \begin{proof} The proof uses spherical coordinates (\ref{angularcoords}).
-The volume measure $Z^{D-1}\sin^{D-2}\phi^z_1\dd Z\dd\phi^z_1$ translates into $(-4)^{-\lambda}(z-\zz)^{2\lambda}\dd^2z/2$.
+The volume form in these coordinates $Z^{D-1}\sin^{D-2}\phi^z_1\dd Z\dd\phi^z_1$ translates into $(-4)^{-\lambda}(z-\zz)^{2\lambda}\dd^2z/2$.
 The pre-factor originates from the volume of the $(D-2)$-sphere, see \cite{gf}. \end{proof} For the evaluation of the integral over the complex plane we can take advantage of the single-valuedness of graphical functions and use a residue theorem in \cite{gf} (Theorem 2.29).

 Like graphical functions, Feynman periods have a completion \cite{Census}. \begin{defn} Let $G$ be a graph with weighted edges and two external vertices $0,1$.
 The period completion $\Gg$ of $G$ is the graph obtained from the completion of the graphical function $G\cup\{z\}$ (with isolated vertex $z$, Definition \ref{defcompl}) and the additional triangle $01$, $0\infty$, $1\infty$ with edge-weights $(\lambda+1)/\lambda$.
 In $\Gg$ we delete $z$ and forget the labels $0,1,\infty$ so that $\Gg$ is an unlabeled weighted $2(\lambda+1)/\lambda$-regular graph. \end{defn}